Sorry, you need to enable JavaScript to visit this website.

 Work package one – development of intervention manuals and a theory of change

-This aimed to produce manual of the PDD schemes in three main study forces.
-Workshops with more than 70 stakeholders were carried out across the force areas and nationally, to develop and refine the detailed descriptions of the schemes.
-A theory of change on the alternatives to criminalisation for drug possession was also adapted to describe out how PDD might bring about outcomes.
+In workshops with stakeholders in three police force areas and nationally, the project we developed detailed descriptions of the schemes that operate in these areas.
+A theory of change on the alternatives to criminalisation for drug possession was adapted to describe how PDD might bring about outcomes.

 Work package two – process evaluation

-This focuses on the implementation of PDD and how closely implementation of schemes follows the manuals for the three study forces.
-The process evaluation also seeks to understand how contexts and mechanisms combine to effect change.
-The research involves semi-structured interviews (n=225) and focus groups (n=6) with police officers, service providers, people who were diverted and people who were not diverted despite being eligible, and analysis of aggregated police data.
+This package focused on the implementation of PDD and how closely implementation of schemes follows the manuals for the three study forces.
+The process evaluation also sought to understand how contexts and mechanisms combined to effect change.
+The research involved semi-structured interviews (n=225) and focus groups (n=6) with police officers, service providers, people who were diverted and people who were not diverted despite being eligible, and analysis of aggregated police data.

 Work package three – quantitative outcome assessment

-This will assess the impact of PDD on offending and health outcomes.
+This package assesses the impact of PDD had on offending and health outcomes.
 It involves complex data linkage across organisations.
 Analysis will compare outcomes for people who had contact with the police for drug-related offences in forces with PDD schemes, with those for similar people in forces without PDD schemes.
-Outcomes include reoffending, access to drug or alcohol treatment and relevant hospital visits during the 12-month follow-up.
-Intention to treat and per protocol analysis is planned.
+Outcomes include reoffending and access to drug or alcohol treatment during the 24-month follow-up.
+Intention to treat and per protocol analysis is being carried out.

 Work package 4 – cost-consequence analysis